kbrbe/beltrans-data-integration/data-sources/bnf/README.md

 ## Nationality enrichment via ISNI and BnF

+**TL;DR: extracting the nationality of 5,034 person authorities from BnF data dumps, based on an initial list of 9,065 ISNI identifiers from which 5,593 were found in the Bnf dumps.**

 From our SPARQL endpoint we queried all ISNI identifiers from person authorities with missing nationality information.
 This resulted in 9,065 identifiers which were stored in the file `missing-nationality-isnis.csv`.